marilius12/taxes/pages/tax-optimization-strategies.md

 There are 3 general ways to reduce taxes:

-1. lower your tax rate
+1. Lower your tax rate
-2. lower your taxable income
+2. Lower your taxable income
-3. defer taxes
+3. Defer taxes

 ## Reducing the tax rate